Private vintage sidecar tour of the D-Day Landing Beaches

 Pickup details:

-Pickup is offered in Bayeux and the surrounding area (up to 5 km).
+Pickup is complimentary in Bayeux and the surrounding area (within a maximum radius of 5 km).

 OR